She Came to Me: Cast

+Isabel Leonard, Emmet O'Hanlon, and Greer Grimsley portray characters in Steven's operas.

 Production

-Back in 2017, Steve Carell, Amy Schumer and Nicole Kidman were all previously attached to star in the film.
+In 2017, Steve Carell, Amy Schumer and Nicole Kidman were all attached to star in the film.
 In 2021, Anne Hathaway, Tahar Rahim, Marisa Tomei, Joanna Kulig and Matthew Broderick were confirmed to star in the film.
 Rahim and Broderick later left the project.

 Principal photography was set to take place in late 2021 in New York City, but did not begin until April 2022.

 Release

 The film opened the 73rd Berlin International Film Festival on February 16, 2023.
+International rights to the film, sold by Protagonist Pictures, sold out prior to the premiere to companies including Sky Cinema for the United Kingdom and Ireland and Shochiku for Japan; Universal Pictures Content Group closed a deal for distribution rights in Germany, Austria, Greece, Cyprus, Italy, Scandinavia, Iceland, Switzerland, Israel, the Middle East, South Africa, Turkey, Australia, New Zealand, Latin America, India, Indonesia, Malaysia, Brunei, Vietnam, Philippines, Singapore, Taiwan, Thailand, and Asian pay-TV.
+In May 2023, Vertical Entertainment acquired U.S. distribution rights to the film.

+She Came to Me was theatrically released on October 6, 2023 and on digital platforms on November 10, 2023.
+It was previously scheduled to be released on September 29, 2023.